Britt Allcroft: Career

 In 1994, Allcroft followed Thomas the Tank Engine & Friends and Shining Time Station with the cartoon-animated Magic Adventures of Mumfie, in collaboration with director John Collins.
-Inspired by the books by Katharine Tozer, that production received critical acclaim and was seen worldwide.
+Inspired by the books by Katharine Tozer, the production received critical acclaim and was seen worldwide.
 In 2008, several years after she left her original company, Allcroft revived the Mumfie library, and a reboot series eventually aired in 2021.

 Allcroft wrote and directed Thomas and the Magic Railroad, a film based on the Thomas franchise, that was released in 2000.
 She also provided the voice of the character Lady.
 The film was a critical and commercial failure.
-The poor box-office performance of the film caused Allcroft to resign as deputy chairman of her company in September 2000.
-She has not been active in the industry since then.
+The poor box-office performance of the film caused Allcroft to resign as deputy chairwoman of her company in September 2000.

+Allcroft was an active member in the British Academy of Film and Television Arts and the Sundance Film Institute.
+She was also a fellow of the Institute of Directors.

+Allcroft had expressed her disdain with the 2021 Thomas & Friends: All Engines Go cartoon series, which she had no creative control over, stating that the reboot lacked the "magic" of the original series.

+In 2023, a documentary titled An Unlikely Fandom was released by filmmaker Brannon Carty, which centres around the Thomas & Friends adult fandom.
+Allcroft is featured in the documentary via both archival interview clips of her and interviews taken at her home in April 2022.
+She appeared at the film's premiere along with Carty and Shining Time Station co-creator Rick Siggelkow.

-Personal life
+Personal life and death

-Allcroft was previously married to television producer Angus Wright, but later divorced.
-She has two children.